Best Value Faucets

 The durable rare-earth magnets are, according to Brizo, made to last forever, while keeping the spray head always perfectly aligned in the faucet spout, preventing it from drooping.

-The problem with Magnedock, however, is that in order for it to work, the spray heads (the industry term is "wands") must be very light in weight, a requirement that eliminates metal sprays.
+The problem with Magnedock, however, is that for it to work, the spray heads (the industry term is "wands") must be very light in weight, a requirement that eliminates metal sprays.

 All of Brizo's wands are plastic.